scipy-lectures/scientific-python-lectures/intro/scipy.rst

     >>> y_data = 2.9 * np.sin(1.5 * x_data) + np.random.normal(size=50)

-Now if we know that the data lies on a sine wave, but not the amplitudes or the period, we can find those by least squares curve fitting.
+If we know that the data lies on a sine wave, but not the amplitudes or the period, we can find those by least squares curve fitting.
 First we have to define the test function to fit, here a sine with unknown amplitude and period::